 The Global Receiving Advice elaborates a harmonized receiving message as a common standard for global use in the automotive industry.
 The guideline documents various business scenarios, activities, and data requirements as UML models mapped to the UN/EDIFACT messages.
 The guideline covers the receipt process and its variance including reporting of discrepancies associated with the receipt of goods.

 A joint effort of AIAG, JAMA/JAPIA, and Odette to elaborate a harmonized electronic remittance advice message as common standard for a global use in the automotive industry.

 Global automotive industry standard that describes the format for a common transport label design to facilitate the movement of goods and the exchange of data among all members of the supply chain.

 These cards detail the standardized set of codes for reporting finished vehicle damage during the transportation process, including coding for defining damage area, type and severity.
-These cards are offered in increments of 50 per order, and do not include the associated document (available separately).
+These cards are offered in increments of 50 per order, and does not include the associated document M-22 (available separately).

 This document represents AIAG's efforts to harmonize and commonize terminologies used in the Automotive Reliability Domains.

 ISO/TR 10017:2003 is not intended for contractual, regulatory or certification/registration purposes.
 It is not intended to be used as a mandatory checklist for compliance with ISO 9001:2000 requirements.
 The justification for using statistical techniques is that their application would help to improve the effectiveness of the quality management system.